edespino/cloudberry-site/docs/sql-stmts/alter-routine.md

 ## Compatibility

 This statement is partially compatible with the `ALTER ROUTINE` statement in the SQL standard.
 Refer to [ALTER FUNCTION](/docs/sql-stmts/alter-function.md) and [ALTER PROCEDURE](/docs/sql-stmts/alter-procedure.md) for more details.
-Allowing routine names to refer to aggregate functions is a Cloudberry Database extension.
+Allowing routine names to refer to aggregate functions is a Apache Cloudberry extension.

 ## See also